WeiliWw/VirHostMatcher-Net/README.md

       -h, --help          show this help message and exit -q QUERY_VIRUS_DIR  Directory containing query virus genomes with .fasta or .fa suffix
-      -t NUM_THREADS      Number of threads (CPUs) to use in the BLAST search.
-                          Default = 1
-      --short-contig      Predict hosts for short viral contigs.
+      -t NUM_THREADS      Number of threads to use.
+Default = 1 --short-contig      Predict hosts for short viral contigs.
 WIsH model files are required in this mode
       -o OUTPUT_DIR       Output directory